When the first day of our kayaking trip to Doubtful Sound was cancelled due to poor weather, we found ourselves with a free day in Te Anau.

 If these photos don’t inspire you to get to the Kepler Track right now – you’re crazy and can’t be saved! (sorry – not sorry)

 The Kepler Track

 “Vast tussock-covered ridgelines and spectacular alpine vistas contrast with peaceful lakeside and valley beech forest in this wilderness adventure.”
-(DOC Website)
+(Department of Conservation)

 The Kepler Track is one of New Zealand’s Great Walks.
 We’ll explain more about Great Walks in another post because we actually walked one almost end to end.

 For now, we’ll tell you that the Kepler Track is a 60km loop track in the Fiordland National Park that hikers typically take 3-4 days to walk – although there is a foot race that sees runners do the whole thing in mere hours!
 Most hikers start and end the track in the gorgeous lakeside town of Te Anau.
 If you don’t have time to walk the entire track, there are plenty of day-walks to sheltered bays or to the swing bridge at Rainbow Reach.

 It’s always best to start any trip into the New Zealand bush with a stop at the nearest DOC visitor’s centre.
 These little hives of information can provide you with weather forecasts, updates on track conditions, maps and general advice about the area.
 It was there I spied a poster announcing DOC Fiordland had hidden geocaches around the start of the Kepler Track.